 This unusual must-see landmark is perched atop a hill with spectacular views over the city and the surrounding mountains.

-Like many architectural marvels in South Korea, the ARC is surrounded by a pool of water which creates stunning reflections around the base.
+Like many architectural marvels in South Korea, the ARC is surrounded by a pool of water, creating stunning reflections around the base.

-Head to the roof for another reflective pool, this time casting the sky across its surface, for incredible views over the natural landscape.
+Head to the roof for another reflective pool, casting the sky across its surface for incredible views over the natural landscape.
 If you’re not sure of how to get around, book a private tour and learn from the locals.

 7- Byeongbangchi Skywalk